dongdeji/DPDK_Python_Plugin_HPSDDD/README.md

 # DPDK_Python_Plugin_HPSDDD
-Powered by DPDK, using Python language by Plugin to build an Height-Performance-Script-Dynamic-Defined-Device
+Powered by DPDK, Using Python language by Plugin to build an Height-Performance-Script-Dynamic-Defined-Device